 above ground floors, while the building now has five.

 The fifth floor was added after the original building was

 completed.
-It was used to house the servants
+It was used to house the eight servants

 of the single family who lived here.